 Gluconeogenesis reactions and regulation

-- Gluconeogenesis is inhibited when there is an excess of energy available (i.e., large ATP/AMP ration) and activated if energy is required (i.e., low ATP/AMP ratio).
+- Gluconeogenesis is activated when there is an excess of energy available (i.e., large ATP/AMP ratio) and inhibited if energy is required (i.e., low ATP/AMP ratio).

-- The following shows the key steps of gluconeogenesis that are irreversible and need to be bypassed with special enzymes.
-The other steps are merely the opposite reactions of glycolysis that are carried out by bidirectional enzymes (see glycolysis and this illustration ).
+- The table below shows the key steps of gluconeogenesis, which are irreversible and can only be bypassed with specific enzymes.
+The other steps are merely the opposite reactions of glycolysis that are carried out by bidirectional enzymes (see “Glycolysis”).

-- Description: The pentose phosphate pathway consists of a group of reactions in which G6P is degraded, leading to NADPH and ribose formation.
-It is an alternative metabolic pathway for glucose.
-The needs of the cell determine which metabolic pathway is taken.
+- Description: consists of a group of reactions in which G6P is degraded, leading to the formation of NADPH and ribose 5-phosphate

 - Location: cytosol of all cells